clarai1/trie/README.md

 After clicking on it, the initials of words present in the trie will appear.
 Clicking on any letter will display the next level of letters present in the trie, starting with the current prefix.
 The current prefix letters are colored in blue.
-When a letter is the final letter of a word in the trie, its button has red background.
+When a letter is the final letter of a word in the trie, its button has a red background.

 Short video demonstration: